West Coast Main Line: Pre-grouping, 1837–1923

+At the northern end, the Caledonian replaced its original Southside terminus in Glasgow, with the much larger and better located Glasgow Central in 1879.

 To expand capacity, the line between London and Rugby was widened to four tracks in the 1870s.
 As part of this work, a new line, the Northampton Loop, was built, opening in 1881, connecting Northampton before rejoining the main line at Rugby.

-The worst-ever rail accident in UK history, the Quintinshill rail disaster, occurred on the WCML during World War I, on 22 May 1915, between Glasgow Central and Carlisle, in which 227 were killed and 246 injured.

-LMS era
+LMS, 1923–1948

-The route came under the control of the London, Midland and Scottish Railway (LMS) on 1 January 1923 when railway companies were grouped, under the Railways Act 1921.
+The entire route came under the control of the London, Midland and Scottish Railway (LMS) on 1 January 1923 when the railway companies were grouped, under the Railways Act 1921.

 The LMS competed fiercely with the rival LNER's East Coast Main Line for London to Scotland traffic (see Race to the North).
 Attempts were made to minimise end-to-end journey times for a small number of powerful lightweight trains that could be marketed as glamorous premium crack expresses, especially between London and Glasgow, such as the 1937–39 Coronation Scot, hauled by streamlined Princess Coronation Class locomotives, which made the journey in 6 hours 30 minutes, making it competitive with the rival East Coast Flying Scotsman (British Railways in the 1950s could not match this, but did achieve a London-Glasgow timing of 7 hours 15 minutes in the 1959–60 timetable by strictly limiting the number of coaches to eight and not stopping between London and Carlisle.)

-British Rail era
+British Rail, 1948–1997

 In 1948, following nationalisation, the line came under the control of British Railways' London Midland and Scottish Regions, when the term "West Coast Main Line" came into use officially, although it had been used informally since at least 1912.

 Modernisation by British Rail

 As part of the 1955 modernisation plan, British Rail carried out a large programme of modernisation of the WCML in stages between 1959 and 1974; the modernisation involved upgrading the track and signaling to allow higher speeds, rebuilding a number of stations, and electrification of the route with overhead line equipment.
-The first stretch to be electrified was Crewe to Manchester, completed on 12 September 1960.
+The first stretch to be upgraded and electrified was Crewe to Manchester, completed on 12 September 1960.
 This was followed by Crewe to Liverpool, completed on 1 January 1962.
 Electrification was then extended south to London.
-The first electric trains from London ran on 12 November 1965, with full public service from 18 April 1966.
-Electrification of the Birmingham branch was completed on 6 March 1967.
+The first electric trains from London ran on 12 November 1965, with a full public service to Manchester and Liverpool launched on 18 April 1966.
+Electrification of both the Birmingham branch, and the routes to Manchester via Stoke-on-Trent was completed on 6 March 1967, allowing electric services to commence to those destinations.
 In March 1970 the government approved electrification of the northern half of the WCML, between Weaver Junction (where the branch to Liverpool diverges) and Glasgow, and this was completed on 6 May 1974.
 The announcement, after five years of uncertainty, was made 48 hours before the writ was issued for a by-election in South Ayrshire.
 The Observer commented that, if the £25 million decision was politically rather than financially motivated, it would have the makings of a major political scandal.